Pascal Siakam: Professional career

-Toronto Raptors (2016–present)
+Toronto Raptors (2016–2024)

-2016–17 season: G-League champion and Finals MVP
+2016–17 season: G League champion and Finals MVP

-On 23 June 2016, Siakam was selected by the Toronto Raptors with the 27th overall pick in the NBA draft, with the franchise signing him to a rookie scale contract on 9 July.
-On October 26th, he became the first rookie to start for the Raptors' season-opener since Jonas Valančiūnas did so in 2012; rising to the occasion, he hauled in 9 rebounds and notched 4 points in 21 minutes as Toronto beat the Detroit Pistons, 109–91.
-It marked not only his NBA debut, but the first NBA game that he had ever seen in person.
+On 23 June 2016, Siakam was selected by the Toronto Raptors with the 27th overall pick in the NBA draft, with the franchise signing him to a rookie-scale contract on 9 July.
+On 26 October, he became the first rookie to start for the Raptors' season-opener since Jonas Valančiūnas did so in 2012; rising to the occasion, he hauled in 9 rebounds and notched 4 points in 21 minutes as Toronto beat the Detroit Pistons, 109–91.
+It marked not only his NBA debut, but also the first NBA game that he had ever seen in person.
 On 3 December, Siakam scored a season-high 14 points, which came in a 128–84 victory over the Atlanta Hawks.
 On 1 January 2017, during a 123–114 win over the Los Angeles Lakers, he pulled down a season-high 10 rebounds.

-In his rookie season, Siakam started in as many as 38 games at power forward, including the first 35 of the 2016–17 campaign, because Jared Sullinger was out with injury; he was later replaced on the starting lineup by Lucas Nogueira on 5 January 2017.
-From 21 February through 28 April, he was alternately assigned to the Raptors 905 of the G-League and recalled from it.
-Accordingly, between games played for the Raptors, he led Toronto's affiliate team to the Finals and helped them win a title by defeating the Rio Grande Valley Vipers 2–1.
-After averaging 23 points and 9 rebounds in that series, he was named the G-League Finals MVP.
+In his rookie season, Siakam started in as many as 38 games at power forward, including the first 35 of the 2016–17 campaign, because Jared Sullinger was out with injury;.
+From 21 February through 28 April, he was alternately assigned to the Raptors 905 of the G League and recalled from it.
+Accordingly, between games played for the Raptors, he led Toronto's affiliate team to the finals and helped them win a title by defeating the Rio Grande Valley Vipers 2–1 in the series.
+After averaging 23 points and 9 rebounds in that series, he was named the G League Finals MVP.

 2017–18 season: Sophomore improvement

 In his second year in the NBA, Siakam cemented himself as a productive bench contributor for Toronto.
-He recorded a then career-high 20 points during a 117–112 loss to the Golden State Warriors on 25 October 2017.
+He recorded a then-career-high 20 points during a 117–112 loss to the Golden State Warriors on 25 October 2017.
 For the 2017–18 season, the Raptors' offensive rating was four points better with Siakam on the floor, compared to seven points worse his rookie year.
 His averages improved from 4.3 points per game to 7.3, from 3.4 rebounds per game to 4.5, and from 0.3 assists per game to 2.0.
-He would draw comparisons to Warriors' forward Draymond Green for such qualities as his rare ability to guard all positions, his shrewd basketball IQ, and internal confidence.
+He drew comparisons to Warriors' forward Draymond Green for such qualities as his rare ability to guard all positions, his shrewd basketball knowledge, and internal confidence.